pappasam/coc-jedi/README.md

 If omitted, jedi-language-server will do the following:

-1. Find the first `jedi-language-server` found in your path and use that with no additional args
+1. Find the first `jedi-language-server` found in your path and use that with no args
 2. If no `jedi-language-server` found in path, use `pipx` to download and run a specific jedi-language-server version (configured in this repository's `package.json` as `jlsVersion`).

 ### jedi.executable.args